-Trees of Tomorrow tour route for Open Engagement 2018:
+Trees of Tomorrow tour route:

 Matinecoc peoples, a part of the larger Algonquin linguistic group along the Eastern seaboard, thrived in areas of what would become known as Queens for centuries until Dutch colonists headed from Manhattan to tidal tributaries such as Westchester Creek, Flushing Creek, the Gowanus Canal, and Newtown Creek in search of fertile soil.
 As the Matinecoc also recognized, the landscape adjacent to Flushing Creek offered beneficial soils and protection from both flooding events and invasion.

 When the Matinecoc flourished here, the territory was filled with Eastern Red Cedar, Beach Plum, Staghorn Sumac, Blueberry, Bearberry, Little Bluestem Grasses, Seaside Goldenrod, Pasture Rose and Pitch Pine, Chokecherry, Elderberry, Boneset, Joe Pye Weed, and Black Cherry for example.

 In 1645, the Dutch chartered Vlissingen, now known as Flushing.
 A group of predominantly English settlers also lived alongside about 30 Matinecoc families; they lived along the coast of Flushing Creek and in the area along historic Mill (Kissena) Creek now marked by Kissena Lake and a series of underground streams.
 A smallpox outbreak, what many now recognize as a kind of biological warfare against Native Americans, in 1662 devastated much of the native population, already hit hard by colonization, displacement and direct conflict.
 The Matinecoc numbered under 200 at around 1788; at this time, they joined the Oneida in northern New York.